The ability

 with ED.
 If neglected, Pre-Diabetes may lead to Type 2 Diabetes,

-which must be managed for the rest of one's life and often requires
+which must be managed for the rest of a Diabetic's life in the vast majority of cases and often requires

 daily insulin injections.
 Between 35-50% of men with Diabetes